kellyluo25/recollectives/_posts/2020-12-11-evermore-and-what-we-were-wishing-for.md

 ---
 layout: post
 title: evermore; and what we were wishing for
-slug: evermore; and what we were wishing for
+slug: evermore and what we were wishing for
 published: true
 date: 2020-12-11
 categories: